Mot (god): Ugaritic texts

 (and) you both be carried away like a kid in the breach of his windpipe.

-Hadad seems to be urging that Mot come to his feast and submit himself to Hadad.
+Hadad seems to be urging Mot to come to his feast and submit himself to him.

 Death sends back a message that his appetite is that of lions in the wilderness, like the longing of dolphins in the sea, and he threatens to devour Ba'al himself.
-In a subsequent passage Death seemingly makes good his threat, or at least is deceived into believing he has slain Ba'al. Numerous gaps in the text make this portion of the tale obscure.
+In a subsequent passage, Death seemingly makes good his threat, or at least is deceived into believing he has slain Ba'al. Numerous gaps in the text make this portion of the tale obscure.
 The sun stops shining as its goddess Shapash joins Ba'al's sister 'Anat in burying him.
 'Anat then comes upon Mot, seizing him, splitting him with a blade, winnowing him in a sieve, burning him in a fire, grinding him under a millstone, and throwing what remains in the end over a field for birds to devour.

-El, Baal's father, dreams that Baal is alive, and sends Shapash to bring him back to life because the land had become dry.
+El, Baal's father, dreams that Baal is alive and sends Shapash to bring him back to life because the land has become dry.

 After seven years, Death returns, seeking vengeance and demanding one of Ba'al's brothers to feed upon.
-A gap in the text is followed by Mot complaining that Ba'al has given Mot his own brothers to eat, the sons of his mother to consume.
-A single combat between the two breaks out until the sun goddess Shapash upbraids Mot, informing him that his own father El will turn against him and overturn his throne if he continues.
-Mot concedes and the conflict ends.
+A gap in the text is followed by Mot complaining that Ba'al has given Mot his own brothers to eat and his mother's sons to consume.
+A single combat between the two breaks out until the sun goddess Shapash upbraids Mot, informing him that his own father, El, will turn against him and overturn his throne if he continues.
+Mot concedes, and the conflict ends.

 Influence on the Passover

-While a few scholars have postulated the idea that the Jewish tradition of Passover may have begun as a ritual connected with the myth of Mot killing Baal., as Baal was the god of rain among the Canaanites and certain other Semitic nations.
+A few scholars have postulated the idea that the Jewish tradition of Passover may have begun as a ritual connected with the myth of Mot killing Baal, as Baal was the god of rain among the Canaanites and certain other Semitic nations.
 Modern scholars have disputed such views as a failure to take into account the original narrative and cultural context, pointing instead to a purposeful subversion of the Baal/Mot myth on the part of the authors of the Hebrew Bible, working in a framework of an audience who were well-acquainted with the religious worldview of the surrounding nations.